 And it was not the first plane crash the Wilbers have discovered.
 Two years prior to the crashed plane that carried Arthur Herbert, the Wilbers located one of two planes that crashed near the same area after colliding over the airport.

-Professional and straightforward, the Wilbers, as well as the other searchers, according to Renier "couldn't help but notice the planes that had been circling overhead" and literally stumbled about at the crash site.
+Research ten years after the plane crash had begun to show that the claims by Renier of locating the plane were untrue and that the Wilbers had actually found the plane.
+As a few of her supporters began to question her claims by 2005, Noreen Renier began to dispel any beliefs that others were responsible for finding the plane, or found the plane only based on her insight and directions.
+In fact upon publication of her book titled A Mind for Murder in 2005 she wrote that the Wilbers "couldn't help but notice the planes that had been circling overhead" and literally stumbled about at the crash site.
 According to Renier during her March 1, 2015 interview the Coast to Coast AM broadcast, the Wilbers were guided to the crash site by the previous circling planes, which were in turn guided there by the numbers (latitude and longitude) that Renier claimed she provided.
 But its all simply exaggerated nonsense to attract media attention by Mrs. Renier.

 In his deposition read to the jury in 1986, FBI agent Mark Babyak (the ex-husband of Jessica Herbert) stated, "Well, my understanding of what happened after we left is that the following day a resident of that area and his daughter, due to our circling over that area constantly, went out in that area themselves and they found it."